 The Influence of African American history on U.S. History Survey Textbooks since the 1970s

-PART TWO: Institutional Structure and Knowledge Production
+Part 2: Institutional Structure and Knowledge Production

 Ethnic Studies in U.S. Higher Education: The State of the Discipline